altocodenl/tagaway/readme.md

    - Body must be of the form `{ids: [STRING, ...]}` (otherwise, 400 with body `{error: ...}`).
    - There should be no repeated ids on the query, otherwise a 400 is returned.
    - `body.ids` must have at least a length of 2 (otherwise, 400 with body `{error: 'single'}`.
 To download a single piv you can use `GET /piv/ID?original=1` instead.
-   - All pivs must exist and user must be owner of the pivs or have the pivs shared with them, otherwise a 404 is returned.
+   - All pivs must exist and user must be owner of all the pivs, otherwise a 404 is returned.
+This means that no pivs shared with the user can be downloaded.
    - If successful, returns a 200 with body `{id: STRING}`.
 The `id` corresponds to a temporary download file that lasts 5 seconds and is only valid for the user that requested the download.

 - `GET /download/ID`